Raw milk: United Kingdom

 About 150 producers of raw milk are listed with the Food Standards Agency in England, Wales, and Northern Ireland.
-They sell raw, or "green top" milk directly to consumers either at the farm, at a farmers' market, or through a delivery service, as it is legal to supply unpasteurized raw milk directly to consumers, but illegal to be sold to a shop.
-The bottle must display the warning "this product has not been heat-treated and may contain organisms harmful to health", and the milk must conform to higher hygiene standards than dairies producing only pasteurised milk.
+They are permitted to sell raw "green top" milk directly to consumers at the farm or a farmers' market, or delivered.
+The bottle must display the warning "this product has not been heat-treated and may contain organisms harmful to health", and the milk must be produced to higher hygiene standards than dairies producing only pasteurised milk.
+However, unpasteurized raw milk has not been permitted to be sold in a supermarket or high-street shop since 1985.

-In Scotland, it is an offence to place raw cow's milk or cream on the market for direct consumption following a spate of deaths in 1983, and the ban was later extended to milk from all other farm animals in 2006.
+In Scotland, since 1983, it has been an offence to offer raw cow's milk or cream for sale for direct consumption since a spate of deaths; the ban was extended to milk from all other farm animals in 2006.

 North America

 Canada

 The sale of raw milk directly to consumers has been prohibited in Canada under the Food and Drug Regulations since 1991.

-No person shall sell the normal lacteal secretion obtained from the mammary gland of the cow, genus Bos, or of any other animal, or sell a dairy product made with any such secretion, unless the secretion or dairy product has been pasteurized by being held at a temperature and for a period that ensure the reduction of the alkaline phosphatase activity so as to meet the tolerances specified in official method MFO-3, Determination of Phosphatase Activity in Dairy Products, dated November 30, 1981.
+No person shall sell the normal lacteal secretion obtained from the mammary gland of the cow, genus Bos, or of any other animal, or sell a dairy product made with any such secretion, unless the secretion or dairy product has been pasteurized by being held at a temperature and for a period that ensure the reduction of the alkaline phosphatase activity to meet the tolerances specified in official method MFO-3, Determination of Phosphatase Activity in Dairy Products, dated November 30, 1981.